 - Diversity Our Strength: LGBT Toolkit, Toronto Long Term Care Homes and Services, 2008.

 Education in itself can serve as an important catalyst in helping organizational change.
 In our work with Northwood, we often saw connections made between LGBT issues and other minority groups.
 Sessions on LGBT issues served to reinforce the work of Northwood’s diversity initiatives in other areas.

-It is important to acknowledge that the initial introduction of LGBT education in the home may take several months before managers and staff brings their own personal attitudes and beliefs into line with the concepts of human rights and respect.
+It is important to acknowledge that the initial introduction of LGBT education in the home may take several months before managers and staff members brings their own personal attitudes and beliefs into line with the concepts of human rights and respect.
 Success will not occur if a “one-off” approach is taken to education, awareness building and provoking an open dialogue …”

 - Diversity Our Strength: LGBT Toolkit, Toronto Long Term Care Homes and Services, 2008.

 It may seem self-evident, but it bears repeating: not everyone learns at the same pace.
 What is true of individuals is equally true of organizations, even of different departments within an organization.
 It is particularly true when the subject may prove challenging to both institutional and personal beliefs.
 Involving LGBT community members in staff education can be very helpful.
 This also takes the burden off of any LGBT staff that may be present of having to be “ambassador/educators.”
 Presentations to staff at Northwood have been most effective when we have had LGBT elders present, comfortably sharing their lived experience with staff.
 They have offered a human face to concepts such as heterosexism and homophobia.
 Their presence also provided an opportunity to introduce the concept of a “Safe Space.”

-8. PROUD LIVES: RESIDENT CARE
+8. Proud Lives: Resident Care

 “Losses in the quality of life in all areas of your being become a worry.
 This is your physical world, your social world and your community”.

-–Challenges and Opportunities for the 519 Community Centre and the GLBT Community, 519 Community Centre, Toronto,2000.
+Challenges and Opportunities for the 519 Community Centre and the GLBT Community, 519 Community Centre, Toronto, 2000.

 Quality of Life Indicators